 I have a memory box that I was saving for Samuel.
 Inside are things like the split pants he was wearing the day we met him, and his little race car tennis shoes.
 I have a Tibetan necklace that was made for him.
 It was a gift from Steed, the man who helped us on adoption day.
 There is a newspaper and a little flashing dragon pin from the market.
 Most importantly I have the name of Samuel’s foster mom written on a piece of scrap paper, and some photos of her wearing a puffy leather jacket, playing with toddler Samuel and his stuffed blue bunny.
 She loved him.
 I could tell by the way Samuel was cared for when we got him.
-He came to us as a boy that had been loved.
+He came to us as a boy who had been loved.

 I wonder if she knows what happened.
 I wonder if she questions it all too.
 I wonder if she’s mad that she had to let him go.
 If she negotiates it in her head, trying to figure out how she could have kept him, protecting him from a senseless foreign tragedy.